 Cryptographic hash functions are a class of mathematical functions which can be used to assign an arbitrary input an almost-unique number.
 Because of this near-uniqueness property, cryptographic hash functions enjoy many security-centric applications such as verifying the integrity of data, proof of work systems, and verifying digital identities.
 Many of these applications depend on the non-existence of collisions, pairs of inputs which are assigned the same number by the hash function.
 The existence of such a pair would allow malicious actors to potentially subvert entire systems, by replacing valid data with malicious data, both sharing the same hash value.
 To this extent, it is the job of cryptanalysts to attempt to find such pairs, so that insecure cryptographic hash functions can be deprecated and replaced with more secure algorithms.

-The first commonly used hash function was MD4, originally designed by Ronald Rivest in 1990, and made available as RFC1186[1].
+The first commonly used hash function was MD4, originally designed by Ronald Rivest in 1990, and made available as RFC1186[1]{, #33@@hidden}.
 Since its initial publication, it was heavily analysed by cryptanalysts, and attacks were quickly formulated against it.
 In 1992, Bert den Boer and Antoon Bosselaers demonstrated a collision for the last two rounds of MD4[2], and Hans Dobbertin demonstrated a practical attack for the entire function in 1996[3].
 MD4 was quickly replaced by Rivest in 1992 by a successor, MD5[4], “… because MD4 was designed to be exceptionally fast, it is ‘at the edge’ in terms of risking successful cryptanalytic attack.”.

 While research continued on MD4, cryptanalysts also began looking at MD5, which shared a similar internal structure to MD4.
 Progress was quickly made, with collisions for the MD5 compression function being found in 1993 by Boer and Bosselaers.
 However, there was no significant progress on breaking MD5 for almost a decade.
 In 2005, a team of researchers led by Xiaoyun Wang announced a practical attack on MD5[5], in which an MD5 collision could be found in less than an hour of computation.
 Later that same year, the full effect of this was shown, when Arjen Lenstra and Benne de Weger successfully demonstrated the creation of two distinct X.509 certificates which shared the same MD5 value[6].
 With this, both MD4 and MD5 were considered ‘broken’, indicating that they could no longer be used practically due to the existence of collisions, and were later recommended for deprecation[7, 8].